peppemas/mcp_server/README.md

 # CPP MCP-SERVER

-A C++ implementation of a Modal Context Protocol Server with a pluggable module architecture.
+A C++ implementation of a Model Context Protocol Server with a pluggable module architecture.

 | Server     | Resources | Prompts | Tools | Sampling | Notifications | Roots | Transport |
 |------------|-----------|---------|-------|----------|---------------|------|-----------|